kelvinz/code-notes/courses/spark_docs.md

 Use the Loop Animation patch to drive animations that play on a loop.
 	enable + duration + reset + mirrored => progress + looped

+*progress patch*
+Use the Progress patch to convert an input value to a normalized value between 0 to 1.
+	value + start value + end value => progress